Praise for The Duchess Deal

 in the humiliation.

-She drew a box to the center of the floor—the one ladies stood upon to have their hems
+She drew a box to the centre of the floor—the one ladies stood upon to have their hems

 pinned—and waved him toward it.
 “Up you go, then.”